OOApenteng/WiLiMan-ID-Deliverable-D4.1/README.md

 Empres_I--from different database

-Only data were dowloaded for Europe (so filter using the europe shapefile) and data from 2018 and onwards
+Only data were dowloaded for Europe (so filter using the europe shapefile) and data between 2018 and 2023

 The data was pass into the function as the `coords` parameter